shivas1432/SocialMedia_react_FE/README.md

 Install Frontend Dependencies
 Navigate to the frontend directory and install the dependencies:

-bash

 cd frontend cd client
 npm install
 Start Frontend Server

 Run the frontend development server:

-bash

 npm start
 The frontend will be available at http://localhost:3000.